Public Record & Evidence Map – A Whistleblower Led Archive of:

 Martin McKernan – Intermediary, Narrative Manager & Real-Time Aider of Misrepresentation

-Over approximately seven years of preserved chats, emails, call notes and recordings, Martin McKernan appears as the central go-between linking investors, creditors and commercial counterparties to whatever money and “events” were supposed to be occurring inside Plus Brand / Agua Plus.
+Over approximately seven years of preserved chats, emails, call notes and recordings, Martin McKernan appears as the central go-between linking investors, creditors and commercial counterparties to whatever money and “events” were supposed to be occurring inside Plus Brand / AGUA Plus.

 • Initially presented himself as a fellow creditor / prior investor, positioning himself as someone who had also been let down and was trying to help others achieve repayment.